K-PaaS/application-platform-guide-eng/user_guide/development_platform/public_api.md

 ```

 ### <div id='37'></div> 5.2.
 Create Service Broker
 Create a service broker from Open Cloud Platform.
-When the service broker creating command as show below is entered, the catalog will be performed and will define service based on the service information in the configuration file.
+When the service broker creating command as shown below is entered, the catalog will be performed and will define service based on the service information in the configuration file.

 ##### <div id='38'></div> 5.2.1 Create Service Broker
 ```